-USCIS takes steps to protect the information of Green Card holders who are victims of human trafficking or victims of qualifying criminal activity, and their qualifying family members.
-If you are residing in a shelter or safe house at the time of filing for naturalization, or you otherwise do not feel safe providing your current address, you may provide a "safe address" (mailing address) where you are able to receive mail on your Form N-400.
-This might be a post office box (P.O Box) or the address of a friend, your attorney, a community-based organization that is helping you, or any other address where you can safely and timely receive mail.
+USCIS takes steps to protect the information of victims of domestic violence.
+If you are residing in a shelter or safe house at the time of filing for naturalization, or you otherwise do not feel safe providing your current physical address, you may provide a "safe address" (mailing address) where you are able to receive mail on your Form N-400.
+This might be a post office box (P.O.
+Box) or the address of a friend, your attorney, a community-based organization that is helping you, or any other address where you can safely and timely receive mail.